H42r1/picoMini-2025-by-CMU-Africa/Forensics/Hidden in plainsight.md

 ![](attachments/Pasted%20image%2020251002110705.png)

-La valeur de `Comment` attire notre attention.
-Il s'agit d'une chaîne encodée en `base64`.
+The value of `Comment` attracts our attention.
+This is a `base64` encoded string.

-Chaîne décodée : `steghide:cEF6endvcmQ=`. `cEF6endvcmQ=` est aussi en `base64`
+Decoded string: `steghide:cEF6endvcmQ=`. `cEF6endvcmQ=` is also in `base64`

-Chaîne décodée : `pAzzword`
+Decoded string: `pAzzword`

-Dernière ligne droite.
-Utilisons `steghide` avec la passphrase que nous avons obtenu.
+Let's use `steghide` with the passphrase we obtained.

 ![](attachments/Pasted%20image%2020251002111251.png)

-Lisons le contenu du fichier extrait :
+Let's read the contents of the extracted file:

 ![](attachments/Pasted%20image%2020251002111623.png)